Holidays Begin in Grand Rapids With the Art Van Santa Parade

 Where to Watch the Grand Rapids Santa Parade

 If you want less a crowded view, station yourself near the BOB, which is near the end of the parade route.
 If you want candy, sit near the front of the parade as they sometimes run out of candy.

 Your Chance to Take a Photo with Santa

 Meet Saint Nick directly after the parade and take your photo with him!
-This free event will take place in front of the PNC Bank across from Rosa Parks Circle.
+This free event (sponsored by ITC) will be held in the lobby of the building at 250 Monroe.
+“We’re moving Santa indoors for a more pleasant experience for all,” says Sarah Fales, a parade organizer.